-God’s Mercy And Healing
+God’s Mercy And Divine Healing

 Undeserved Healings

-In last week’s post I finished a three part series about how I stopped complicating healing ministry, by sharing some testimonies of the miracles that happened after my thinking changed.
+In last week’s post, I finished a three part series about how I stopped complicating healing ministry, by sharing some testimonies of the miracles that happened after my thinking changed.
 With the new understanding came new experiences of God’s goodness, which gave me a greater heart-revelation of God’s mercy than I had ever had before.
 I saw people healed who not only didn’t deserve it, but were not even repentant before they were healed.

 As I was thinking about what to write for the next week, I realized that I had a favorite memory which would have fit really well into the post I had just published.
 However, that post was already long enough!
 It seemed like it would fit well with another post in conjunction with sharing thoughts about God’s mercy.

-I put my hand on the side of his face and began to say “In Jesus’ name, be healed.
-Pain leave…” Many other people received ministry as well, including a teenager who was healed of scoliosis.
-His back straightened!
+I put my hand on the side of his face and said, “In Jesus’ name, be healed.
+Pain leave…”

 Mercy Is A Practical Word